tspies/Java_Track/README.md

 This is my venture into the Java programming language.

 **WeThinkCode_Projects**\
-    *Avaj-Launcher
+    1.Avaj-Launcher
-        *"Some text describing the project"
+        * Some text describing the project